telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

         kendo.bind($("#container"));
     </script>

-Event handlers can also be set to member functions.
-For example, an event data attribute can be set to `foo.bar`, which is resolved as the `bar` method of the `foo` object available in the global scope.
+You can also set event handlers to member functions.
+For example, an event `data` attribute can be set to `foo.bar`, which is resolved as the `bar` method of the `foo` object available in the global scope.

 ### Use Member Function as Event Handler

-The example below demonstrates how to use a member function as an event handler.
+The following example demonstrates how to use a member function as an event handler.

 ###### Example